How to Close a Company in Thailand

 Rate this article 1 reviewsbased on

 Local or foreign entrepreneurs who have opened companies in Thailand and, due to various reasons, prefer or have to shut down the business, should comply with a specific process which will require the assistance of professionals, such as accountants and lawyers.
-The dissolution of a Thai company is performed in accordance with the rules and regulations imposed by the Civil and Commercial Code; persons who want to close a company in Thailand can receive assistance on this matter from our team of attorneys, who can assist throughout the dissolution process.
+The dissolution of a Thai company is performed in accordance with the rules and regulations imposed by the Civil and Commercial Code; persons who want to close a company in this country can receive assistance on this matter from our team of lawyers in Thailand, who can assist throughout the dissolution process.

 General information on how to close a business in Thailand